 Trump to announce decision on Iran nuclear deal on Tuesday

-WASHINGTON – President Donald Trump says he will announce his decision on whether to keep the U.S. in the Iran nuclear deal on Tuesday.
+WASHINGTON – President Donald Trump is set to reveal his decision on whether to keep the U.S. in the Iran deal on Tuesday, a move that could determine the fate of 2015 agreement that froze Iran's nuclear program.

-Trump is facing a self-imposed May 12 deadline over whether to uphold the 2015 nuclear deal, which he long has criticized.
-Trump has signaled he will pull out of the agreement by the deadline unless it is revised, but he faces intense pressure from European allies not to do so.
+The announcement is set to cap more than a year of deliberation and negotiation that has at time pitted Trump against some of his closest aides and key American allies.
+Trump is facing a self-imposed May 12 deadline over whether to uphold the 2015 nuclear agreement, which he long has criticized.
+The president has signaled he will pull out of the pact by the deadline unless it is revised, but he faces intense pressure from European allies not to do so.

 "I will be announcing my decision on the Iran Deal tomorrow from the White House at 2:00pm," Trump tweeted Monday.

 The president has been the subject of an intense lobbying effort by American allies to maintain the agreement, with British Foreign Minister Boris Johnson making a last-ditch appeal to the administration in a visit to Washington this week.
-European leaders say that they are open to negotiating a side agreement with Iran but that the existing framework must remain untouched for that to happen.
+European leaders say that they are open to negotiating a side agreement with Iran, but the existing framework must remain untouched for that to happen.

+It is not immediately clear what Trump will announce Tuesday or whether he will announce the end of the deal or push for a renegotiation.
+Trump in October "decertified" the deal with Iran, but did not move to re-impose sanctions, known as a "snap-back."

+On Monday, Iranian President Hassan Rouhani said Iran would be willing not to abandon the nuclear deal even if the United States pulls out, providing the European Union offers guarantees that Iran would keep benefiting from the accord.

 Earlier Monday, Trump criticized John Kerry after reports that the former secretary of state has been promoting the Iran nuclear deal.